 - Policy formation and analysis

 In today’s managed care environment, the demand is high for public health professionals who specialize in health services administration.
 Health service administrators play a leadership role in regional, state, national and international agencies and organizations.
+Many professionals may work in a clinical setting, but there are also opportunities to work in a non-profit or public setting in the domestically or abroad.

 You can search for schools in this field on the Association of Schools & Programs of Public Health’s (ASPPH) website.
 SOPHAS is the centralized online application service for students applying to a school or program of public health accredited by the Council on Education for Public Health (CEPH).
 A complete list of accredited schools and programs can be found on the CEPH website.